April 9, 2019

 Fudge and Sprinkles showing their gestation

-March 23: I've been keeping a close eye on all the pregnant animals and Sprinkles' udders have been filling so she is due soon.
+March 23: Keeping a close eye on all the pregnant animals.
+Sprinkles' udders have been filling so she is due soon.

 Tuesday, March 26: I headed off to The Dalles after feeding the goats and sheep only to find four babies when I returned home.
 Sprinkles delivered four girls with out any problems.